bernieplug/eepelican/content/blog/how-vat-works.md

 This means that if you make any sales to a VAT-registered customer, be it a business or an individual planning to resell your product, that customer may request a **VAT invoice**.

 Providing these invoices is not complicated, but it can be time-consuming, especially as you receive more and more requests.
 Check out [our post on automating your VAT invoices](https://efficientera.com/blog/2016/03/automating-your-vat-invoices-for-amazon-eu.html){:target="_blank"} if the time cost of sending invoices manually is creating a problem for you.
+If you want to know the best way to send VAT invoices to your customers, [check out this post](https://efficientera.com/blog/2016/08/how-to-personalize-amazon-with-post-order-emails.html){:target="_blank"}.

 ### Conclusion